 - Guided relaxation and learn techniques to be used outside of the music therapy session

-Family-centered sessions: Family participation is encouraged in all sessions to the degree that the family desires.
+Family sessions: Family participation is encouraged in all sessions to the degree that the family desires.
 Siblings and family members are encouraged to sing, play instruments, and actively engage in the music therapy process.
 Family and siblings may benefit from an opportunity to participate in a creative, supportive outlet, which can reduce stress and promote well-being.

-Collaboration with other hospital disciplines: Music therapists may collaborate with various other hospital disciplines such as physical, occupational, and speech therapy; integrative medicine; chaplaincy; and Child Life.
+Collaboration with other hospital disciplines: Music therapists may collaborate with various other hospital disciplines such as physical, occupational, and speech therapy; integrative medicine; chaplaincy; and child life.
 For example, a music therapist may co-treat during an occupational therapy session, encouraging grasp or fine motor skills through instrument play.

 About our music therapists